kushidat/broaderPredicate_uberon/README.md

 ### Additional file 6
 [subject_broader_object_from_BFO_0000050.ttl](https://github.com/kushidat/broaderPredicate_uberon/blob/main/subject_broader_object_from_BFO_0000050.ttl)
-Explain: This is a turtle file converted from the latest uberon_kgx_tsv_edge.tsv in the kg-uberon webpage in the KG-OBO project (https://kg-hub.berkeleybop.io/kg-obo/uberon/).
-This file includes the borader predicate’s relationships among terms created from the BFO:0000050 (pratOf) relations in the uberon_kgx_tsv_edge.tsv in the kg-uberon.
+Explain: This is a turtle file converted from the latest uberon_kgx_tsv_edge.tsv in the [kg-uberon webpage](https://kg-hub.berkeleybop.io/kg-obo/uberon/) in the [KG-OBO project](https://github.com/Knowledge-Graph-Hub/kg-obo) of the [KG-Hub](https://kghub.org/).
+This file includes the borader predicate’s relationships among terms created from the BFO:0000050 (pratOf) relations in the uberon_kgx_tsv_edge.tsv in the [kg-uberon](https://kg-hub.berkeleybop.io/kg-obo/uberon/).

 ### Additional file 7
 [subject_broader_object_from_subClassOf.ttl](https://github.com/kushidat/broaderPredicate_uberon/blob/main/subject_broader_object_from_subClassOf.ttl)
-Explain: This is a turtle file converted from the latest uberon_kgx_tsv_edge.tsv in the kg-uberon webpage in the KG-OBO project (https://kg-hub.berkeleybop.io/kg-obo/uberon/).
-This file includes the borader predicate’s relationships among terms created from the rdfs:subClassOf relations in the uberon_kgx_tsv_edge.tsv in the kg-uberon.
+Explain: This is a turtle file converted from the latest uberon_kgx_tsv_edge.tsv in the [kg-uberon webpage](https://kg-hub.berkeleybop.io/kg-obo/uberon/) in the [KG-OBO project](https://github.com/Knowledge-Graph-Hub/kg-obo) of the [KG-Hub](https://kghub.org/).
+This file includes the borader predicate’s relationships among terms created from the rdfs:subClassOf relations in the uberon_kgx_tsv_edge.tsv in the [kg-uberon](https://kg-hub.berkeleybop.io/kg-obo/uberon/).

 ### Additional file 8
 [Example5_Additional_file_8.txt](https://github.com/kushidat/broaderPredicate_uberon/blob/main/Example5_Additional_file_8.txt)